 Eligible Applicants: Homeowners and renters including households whose cost of heat is included in the rent can apply at the agency in their area.
 Eligibility is based on household size and the gross annual income of every household member, 18 years of age or older.
 Household income cannot exceed 60% of estimated State Median Income.

 How to Apply: First-time applicants must apply in person at the fuel assistance agency in their area.
-Households must apply each year; applications are mailed to households after the first year.
+Households must reapply each year they are seeking assistance; applications are mailed to households after the first year.
 Households can apply from November 1st to April 30th of the program year.
 Applicants who are denied assistance have the right to appeal through the local fuel assistance agency.

 The Division of Housing Stabilization (DHS)

 Provides emergency shelter and emergency assistance to those who are homeless or at risk of becoming homeless through several different programs

 Office hours vary depending on location.
 DCHD General Office Hours: M - F 8:45am - 5pm